ryan-lab-duke/gds-applications-site/book/final-project/initialize.md

 # Initialize GitHub repository

-The goal of the lab this week is to:
+The goal of the activity this week is to:

-   * Form teams and designate a team leader

    * Create a new GitHub repository for your final project